davidtstill/Trump_speech_NLP/README.md

-# Performing Sentiment Analysis on Generating a Wordcloud Trump Campaign Speeches
+# Performing Sentiment Analysis on 35 Trump Campaign Speeches and Generating a Wordcloud

 Kaggle provides a number of great datasets.
 I found someone that posted 35 of Trump's campaign speeches in 2019 and 2020.
 Given how close the election was and how divisive Trump is considered by many, I thought it would be interesting to perform NLP and sentiment analysis on the speeches.